 “They called child services,” Walsh said.
 “And she had to bring them back to the house and prove that the scars were coming from the daughter going and fetching the ball from the bushes.”

-It’s these stories that Walsh knows are out there and which he craves to tell.
+It’s these stories that Walsh knows are out there which he craves to tell.

-Walsh has to travel light to make sure he can get through dozens of miles each day but he’s equipped with essentials: A tent, clothes, a camera and a basketball that has a PeacePlayers decal on it.
+Walsh had to travel light to make sure he could get through dozens of miles each day but he was equipped with essentials: A tent, clothes, a camera and a basketball that had a PeacePlayers decal on it.